 In the ELIOT trial, 1305 patients 48 years or older with tumors 2.5 cm or smaller were randomized to receive IORT with electrons or EBRT.
-Patients were stratified by tumor size (< 1.0 cm vs. 1.0 to 1.4 cm vs. \geq 1.5 cm).
+Patients were stratified by tumor size (< 1.0 cm vs. 1.0 to 1.4 cm vs. ≥ 1.5 cm).
 The primary endpoint was the occurrence of ipsilateral breast tumor recurrences (IBTR), which included true local relapse plus new ipsilateral breast tumor.
 Median follow-up for all patients was 5.8 years.

 Results revealed that there was a significantly greater occurrence of IBTR in the IORT group compared to the EBRT group at 5 years (4.4% versus 0.4%, p = 0.0001).
 The 5-year rate of true local recurrence (occurring in the index quadrant) was also significantly higher in the IORT group compared to the EBRT group (2.5% versus 0.4%, p = 0.0003).
-The rate of new ipsilateral breast carcinoma was also significantly higher in the IORT group developed a significantly higher rate of axillary or other regional lymph node metastases (1% versus 0.3%, p = 0.03).
+The rate of new ipsilateral breast carcinoma was also significantly higher in the IORT group compared to the EBRT group (1.9% versus 0%, p = 0.0001).
+Finally, it was noted that the IORT group developed a significantly higher rate of axillary or other regional lymph node metastases (1% versus 0.3%, p = 0.03).
 At 5 years, overall survival did not differ between the 2 groups.